 Companies tend to ask for consultants when they need to change the way their business operates, or when they need a fresh flow of ideas.
-A recent survey indicated that many U.S. businesses think consulting is important, spending over $20 billion a year on consulting fees from many different types of consultants.
+In 2020, the global consulting market was forecasted to cost companies $132 billion.

 Consultants are hired for a variety of reasons, but here are a few common examples:

 A consultant might be hired for their expertise in a certain area that the company just doesn’t have.

 For example, a company is concerned about maintaining their online security.
 Within their organization, they don't have a role dedicated specifically to security IT.
 In this case, they may decide to hire an IT consultant to audit their current situation and suggest solutions.

 Consultants are hired to provide an outside, fresh perspective on internal problems.
 For example, they may be brought onto a project to help pinpoint an issue with communication among employees.

 Or maybe a consultant is brought in as a change agent to help lessen the distance between polarized opinions on a team.